broadinstitute/widdler/README.md

 * Workflow execution: Execute a workflow on a specified Cromwell server.
 * Workflow queries: Get the status, metadata, or logs for a specific workflow.
-* Workflow monitoring: Monitor a specific workflow to completion.
+* Workflow monitoring: Monitor a specific workflow or set of user-specific workflows to completion.
 * Workflow abortion: Abort a running workflow.
 * JSON validation: Validate a JSON input file against the WDL file intended for use.